 Course Proposal Forms

 Courses wanting to be considered for the ILC program will choose a primary proficiency and complete the corresponding course proposal form.
 All completed proposals and supporting documents should be emailed to Integrative Learning Core.
-Incomplete proposals will not be accepted.
 Before submitting an ILC course proposal, please ensure all components in the checklist are complete.
-This includes a justification for any approved general education course that has not been taught within two academic years.
-Incomplete proposals will not be accepted.

 ILC Course Proposal Forms by Proficiency